lucasoliveira1070/naologic_task/README.md

 ###

 <h4 align="left">Summary of the project: A cronjob that will run once a day, every day.
-Its purpose is to download a 40MB CSV file, parse the data, hydrate and save it to the database.
+It's purpose is to download a 40MB CSV file, parse the data, hydrate and save it to the database.
 Afterward, a prompt is executed on Google Gemini to enhance the description of items.
 (In this scenario, only 10 items at a time.)</h4>

 ###